Jamie Brown

 Biography

-Sydney P. Howard, DrPH, works with Dr. Justin Moore as a research program manager in the Center for Health Equity Transformation on cancer health outcomes.
+Sydney P. Howard, DrPH, works with Dr. Justin Moore as a research program manager in the Center for Health, Engagement, and Transformation on cancer health outcomes.
 She has over 15 years of experience working with rural populations, including her extensive research in rural healthcare workforce capacity.
 Dr. Howard’s prior research has been used on the national and state legislative floors to support the expansion of student loan repayment programming in Kentucky.
 A native of eastern Kentucky, located in the beautiful Appalachian Mountains, she continues to be invested in her hometown.
 She is active in local civic initiatives and serves as an elected member of the local school board, where she hopes to inspire bright young minds to live and work in rural Kentucky.
-Dr. Howard holds a Bachelor of Science in Psychology and a Master of Science in Experimental Psychology from Morehead State University, and completed her Doctorate in Public Health at Capella University.
+Dr. Howard holds a Bachelor of Science in Psychology and a Master of Science in Experimental Psychology from Morehead State University and completed her Doctorate in Public Health at Capella University.

 Positions Held: